Upper Bounds for Local Learning Coefficients of Three-Layer Neural Networks

 \section{Acknowledgments}

 I am grateful to Professor Joe Suzuki of the University of Osaka for teaching me the basics of Bayesian theory and for providing a research topic that bridges algebraic geometry and statistics.
-I also thank him for his valuable comments, advice, and for checking this manuscript.
+I also thank him for his valuable comments and advice and for carefully reading this manuscript.
 I express my gratitude to Professor Sumio Watanabe, who proposed the concept of the learning coefficient.

 \thesection{Appendix \Alph{section}} {\Alph{section}.\arabic{subsection}}

 {\Alph{section}.\arabic{prop}} {\Alph{section}.\arabic{lem}} {\Alph{section}.\arabic{cor}} {\Alph{section}.\arabic{dfn}} {\Alph{section}.\arabic{ex}} {\Alph{section}.\arabic{rem}} {\Alph{section}.\arabic{thm}} {\Alph{section}.\arabic{equation}}